Did you know the 365-day dime challenge can help you save more than $6,000 in a year?

 As you can see, you’ll be able to save a total of $6,679.50.
-If you break this down daily, you would actually only be setting aside $18 per day over the course of the year.
-This seems much less intimidating than the $44 daily average from the 365 day quarter challenge, especially if your finances are not as strong as you would like.
+If you break this down daily, you’re only setting aside $18 per day over the course of the year.
+This seems much less intimidating than the $44 daily average from the 365-day quarter challenge, especially if your finances are not as strong as you would like.

-If you are up for the challenge, you can download the template here.
+If you are up for the challenge, you can download the chart here.

 In order for such a challenge to work, you need to be diligent and consistent.
 The point is to save daily and create a habit that will benefit your finances for years to come.
-Plus, it’s a great way to build that emergency savings fund, which everyone needs to have.
+Plus, it’s a great way to build an emergency savings fund, which everyone should have.

-If don’t think you will be able to dedicate an average of $18 per day in 2017, try adjusting to your level.
+If you don’t think you will be able to dedicate an average of $18 per day in 2017, try adjusting to a level that is comfortable.
 For instance, you could start with 30 days at a time, starting the challenge over at the end of every 30 days.
-This would come out to $46.50 per month in savings, $1.55 per day and roughly $558 total for the year.
-However, if you do plan to do that, you would be better off to do the penny challenge where you will save a little more.
+This would come out to $46.50 per month in savings, $1.55 per day, and roughly $558 total for the year.
+However, you might be better off doing the penny challenge where you will save a little more.

 Also, if money challenges are too much of a hassle, you can build your emergency fund with an app like Empower.
 This app analyzes your account, and slowly withdraws and saves small amounts at a time.
 It’s easy to download and install, and because it’s automated, you won’t even notice the money is gone until you check how much your savings has grown.